RaoulBivolaru/React-Redux-Hooks-Starter-Kit/README.md

 ## React Redux Hooks Starter Kit

-#### A starter kit which include a stuctured projet architecture + apiMiddleware wired with redux
+#### A starter kit which includes a stuctured projet architecture + apiMiddleware wired with redux
 #### The projet includes a data fetching exemple with React Redux and Hooks

 ## Installation